ianthehenry/memegen/README.md

 It's a bot for Slack that generates memes!
 But don't take my word for it. *Let me show you*.

-> /meme success-kid built a meme generator | in haskell
+> /meme success-kid wrote a meme generator | in haskell

 ![A success we can all appreciate](screenshot.png)